jamesdoh0109/jdtodo/README.md

 3. `npm start`

 ## Pages
-Below are some of the essential pages that underpin the core functionality and represent the backbone of the application.of our application.
+Below are some of the essential pages that underpin the core functionality and represent the backbone of the application.
 Presented here are detailed descriptions and accompanying screenshots of the Dashboard, Project Details, and Manage Account pages.

 ### Dashboard